PhuongHa159/Python-E-Wallet-Data-Analytics/README.md

 **Key observations**: The top 3 products have high transaction volumes, with Product ID 1976 leading at over 61 billion units.
 Product IDs 429 and 372 follow with significant volumes.
 These products could be the company's core offerings, and focusing on enhancing and developing them further, along with deeper analysis, could provide valuable insights into customer preferences and sales trends, helping to identify other potential high-performing products.

-2. Given that 1 product_id is only owed by 1 team, are there any abnormal products against this rule?
+**2. Given that 1 product_id is only owed by 1 team, are there any abnormal products against this rule?**

 ```
   # Find 1 product_id is only owed by 1 team